 As they walked down the street together, Buffy noticed Xander stealing glances at her chest.
 Something that she might not have minded that much, except for the worried look on his face.

 "Oh," Xander stammered, when he realized he'd been caught.
-"The, uh, shinier metal communication bits are in the wrong style.
-You need accessories from an earlier season, when she'd actually have worn that outfit."
+"The, uh, shiny metal communication bit is the wrong style."
+Xander backed up a step and sketched out a quick rectangle with his hands.
+"Those ones are from the movies and, well, Voyager.
+You need a round accessory from the show itself, when she'd have actually worn that outfit."

-Willow pulled the sheet tight against herself as a chill wind blew through town.
-Unbeknownst to her, it was the sign that Ethan's Latin chant had ended and his Chaos spell had begun.
+Later that evening, Willow pulled her sheet tight against herself as a chill wind blew through town.
+Unbeknownst to her, it was a sign that Ethan's Latin chant had ended and his Chaos spell had begun.

 Willow was thinking back, past the point where she had begun trick-or-treating with the kids, back to the high school...
 That short boy she'd bumped into...
 He was cute...
 If only she'd been more confident, he'd have seen her, but the sheet was in the-